-I feel like I’m still absorbing some of the things I learned from him, on a daily basis, even after his sad passing in 2003.
+I feel like I’m still absorbing some of the things I learned from him, and from my friend and fellow assistant of that time, James Brett, on a daily basis, even after his sad passing in 2003.
 I’ve always thought that there were quite a few ways of learning about film composing.
 Scoring a hundred short films for instance.
 Going and doing a course.
 (Hmm, more of that later).
 Learning from someone who could already do it.
 Buying all the latest gear and sample libraries, and having business cards made.
 Oh, hang on …

 When asked, these days, I would say that working as an assistant to a more established composer can be a great introduction into the world of writing music for a living.
 But what makes a good assistant?

 I went to Surrey University and did the Tonmeister course, even though that was 20 years ago now.
 The kind of students they still produce do tend to have a great set of skills, both technical and musical, which make them really well suited to working as assistants to composers.
 If you didn’t go on that course, all’s not lost though.
 You just have to put yourself in the shoes of a composer and try and work out what you might want out of an assistant.